FelipeRochaMartins/SortViewer/README.md

 - **Step Controls**: Forward, backward, pause, and stop controls for detailed analysis
 - **Performance Statistics**: Real-time statistics on comparisons, swaps, execution time, and memory usage

+## Installation

+### Option 1: Windows Installer (Recommended)

+1. Go to the [Releases](https://github.com/FelipeRochaMartins/SortViewer/releases) page of this repository
+2. Download the latest `SortViewerInstaller.msi` file
+3. Run the installer and follow the on-screen instructions
+4. Launch Sort Viewer from your desktop or Start menu

+The installer will automatically:
+- Install all necessary files
+- Create desktop and Start menu shortcuts
+- Configure file associations
+- Install the .NET Runtime if needed

+### Option 2: Manual Installation

+1. Ensure you have .NET 8.0 Runtime installed
+2. Clone this repository
+3. Build the solution in Visual Studio
+4. Run the executable from the build output folder

 ## Application Architecture

 SortViewer follows the MVVM (Model-View-ViewModel) architecture pattern, with a clear separation of concerns: